I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 In the process, she discovered how much she liked doing makeup, and she flourished in her career.

-Deciding that she wanted to make this her career in films, Laura got in touch with some of the major studios.
+Deciding that she wanted to make this her career in films, Laura got in touch with some major studios.

 However, they wouldn't hire her because she wasn't a union member, and she needed to have a job to be in the union.